taneltorn/CoverHunterFolkERA/README.md

 Optionally edit the `hparams.yaml` configuration file in the folder `egs/covers80/config` before starting a training run.

-This fork added an hparam.yaml setting of `early_stopping_patience` to support the added feature of early stopping (original CoverHunter defaulted to 10,000 epochs!).
+This fork added the hyperparameter `early_stopping_patience` to support the added feature of early stopping (original CoverHunter defaulted to 10,000 epochs!).

 Note: Don't use the `torchrun` launch command offered in original CoverHunter.
 In the single-computer Apple Silicon context, it is not only irrelevant, it actually slows down performance.
 In my tests it slowed down tools.train performance by about 20%.